 Promising new acne treatments are on the horizon

-Many see acne as an inevitable fact of life that comes with being a teenager; though, for acne sufferers, even the occasional breakout can negatively impact self-esteem.
+Many see acne in teens as an inevitable fact; though, for acne sufferers, even the occasional breakout can negatively impact self-esteem.
 As many as 50 million Americans are affected by acne, yet it remains among the least-studied skin conditions.
 Researchers in San Diego are investigating how the microbiome, the community of bacteria and other microorganisms that live in and on the body, influences the development of acne, which may lead to groundbreaking new preventive treatments.

 “The skin is the biggest interface of the body for the microbiome to affect health.
 There’s a tremendous amount of information that’s been learned about how microbes that live on the skin and within the pores of the skin affect health—not only skin diseases, but general health,” says Richard Gallo, MD, PhD, chair of the Department of Dermatology at UC San Diego School of Medicine.
 (Doctors in Pediatric Dermatology at Rady Children’s are faculty of the Department of Dermatology and the Department of Pediatrics at UC San Diego.)